Northern Seven Years' War: Peace negotiations and consequences

 At this point, both armies were exhausted, leading to further negotiations toward peace.
 In September 1570 a meeting began in Stettin and peace was finally reached on 13 December 1570 with the Treaty of Stettin.
 The Swedish king withdrew the claims to Norway, Skåne, Halland, Blekinge, and Gotland, while the Danes withdrew their claims to Sweden.
 The Baltic Sea was declared sovereign Danish.
 In addition, the Kalmar Union was declared dissolved.
 The Swedes ransomed Älvsborg with 150,000 riksdaler and had to hand back captured warships.
 The disputes concerning the Three Crowns insignia were unresolved and remained a source of future conflict.

+Result

+The result between Denmark–Norway and Sweden is disputed, some claim that the war ended in a Danish victory, while others claim that it ended inconclusively.